melina5656/TypeSpec-MigrationDoc-Writting/TypeSpec ARM Migration.md

 `Arrange --SortSwagger true --SwaggerDirectory D:\SourceCode\azure-rest-api-specs\specification\storage\resource-manager\Microsoft.Storage\stable\2024-01-01`

-you should replace to your SwaggerDirectory.
+you should replace it with your SwaggerDirectory.

   ![alt text](images/1743406171146.png)